googlefonts/colr-gradients-spec/colr-gradients-spec.md

 BaseGlyphV1Record for a specific glyphID.

 The paint table referenced by the BaseGlyphV1Record is the root of the graph for a color glyph definition.

-Often this will be a PaintColrLayers table, though this is not required.
+NOTE: Often paint table that is the root of the graph for the color glyph definition will be a PaintColrLayers table, though this is not required.
 See 5.7.11.1.8 more information regarding the graph of a color glyph, and 5.7.11.1.4 for background information regarding the PaintColrLayers table.

 A LayerV1List table is used in conjuction with PaintColrLayers tables to represent layer structures.
 A single LayerV1List is defined and can be used by